Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 No credit check car loans work like any other car loan.
-The difference is that the lender assumes that you have bad credit — possibly worse than you actually have.
-You’ll likely end up with:
+The difference is that the lender assumes that you have a bad credit history — possibly worse than what you actually have.
+Because of this, you’ll likely end up with:

 - High rates.
-No credit check lenders tend to ask all borrowers for the same rates, which are typically less favorable than lenders who determine your interest rate based on your individual credit history.
+No credit check lenders tend to offer borrowers the same rates, which are typically less favourable than rates from lenders who’ll weigh your individual factors.

 What do I need to apply for bad credit car loans?

-Just because your lender isn’t checking your credit doesn’t mean it won’t consider other factors.
-Typically you need to provide the following when applying for no credit check car loans:
+Typically, you need to provide the following when applying for bad credit car loans:

 - Proof of steady employment.
-This could include your last few pay stubs, Notices of Assessment from the past couple of tax years, information about your employer and any other job-related questions.
+This could include your last few pay stubs, bank statements, information about your employer and any other job-related questions.

 - A sizable down payment.
 The less you have to borrow, the better.
 Borrowing less than the full price of your car indicates that you’re responsible enough to have saved some money yourself, making your application stand out more positively.